soulripper13/speedtest_rt_ru/README.md

 ## English

-**Speedtest RT.RU** is a Home Assistant integration that automatically downloads and runs the QMS binary from [RT.RU](https://speedtest.rt.ru) to measure your internet speed ( Work best in Russia as Ookla i blocked).
+**Speedtest RT.RU** is a Home Assistant integration that automatically downloads and runs the QMS binary from [RT.RU](https://speedtest.rt.ru) to measure your internet speed ( Work best in Russia as Ookla is blocked).
 It provides six sensors:
 - **Download** – download speed in Mbps
 - **Upload** – upload speed in Mbps
 - **Ping** – network latency in milliseconds